johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Helmet.md

 ### Customizing

-A custom token helmet that is applied to all pages can be defined at the site/package level, and then applied to the Layout's specific helmet slot.
+A custom Helmet token that is applied to all pages can be defined at the site/package level, and then applied to the Layout's specific helmet slot.

 Within your site/package level components, the following component extends `cxHelmet` with all its